hanoii/git-workflow/README.md

 ## Hotfixes to Production

-To bedocumented, but keeping master/staging with the exact same history is the most important key element.
+To be documented, but keeping master/staging with the exact same history is the most important key element.

 ## Optional squashing

 I am not a fan of squashing, but used with common sense it can be helpful.
-If your feature branch is full of small commits that touches very little files/lines, it makes more sense to squash them that merge the whole history.
+If your feature branch is full of small commits that touches very little files/lines, it makes more sense to squash them than merge the whole history.

 TL;DR